RenePotocnik/RecRoom-Shirt-Printer/README.md

 Download the ZIP file containing all scripts.\
 Run `Shirt-Printer.py`.

+Alternatively, you could run `GUI.py`, which gives you an experimental *User Interface*.

 In the newly opened window, open a PNG image you want to print.\
 I suggest the image is already converted into a RecRoom color palette